scikit-learn/enhancement_proposals/slep000/proposal.rst

 .. _slep_000:

 ==============================
-SLEP000: SLEP and its wofkflow
+SLEP000: SLEP and its workflow
 ==============================

 :Author: Adrin Jalali